localparty/Inletclient/readme.md

 ### Missing Offline Control
 There is not a control for switching online/offline.

-### Double TableViewController
-There might be no need of having another definition of a TableViewController v using the mirroring one.

 ### Lowercase
 The repository names are not lower case, the preferred case.